 According to EC (2017/2158/EU) and Murkovic et al. (2019), there is need to look at the mitigation measures to ensure achievement of acrylamide levels lower than the benchmark levels.
 Perera et al. (2021) stated that it is important to implement suitable acrylamide mitigation strategies at various levels.
 That study cited mitigation strategies including good cooking practices and a change in food behaviors and food consumption patterns.
 GAIN (2020) reported that the will, motivation and the ability of vendors to ensure food safety is contributed by their knowledge, attitude and practice.
 Complete removal of acrylamide from food is hard hence the need to reduce its levels in food by diversifying diets among other mitigation measures (Elias et al., 2017).

 Most of the vendors of potato-based products often used mature potato tubers.
-(Mainya et al., 2020) stated that level of maturity of potatoes affects the amounts of reducing sugars which are a precursor for the formation of acrylamide.
+Mainya et al. (2020) stated that level of maturity of potatoes affects the amounts of reducing sugars which are a precursor for the formation of acrylamide.
 The practice of using mature potatoes as reported by a majority of vendors is good practice as advised by FDA (2016) and Mainya et al. (2020).
 This is because premature potatoes have high levels of reducing sugars as compared to mature ones.
 If used, then the resulting chips and crisps from the potatoes will have high acrylamide levels.
 Therefore, it is of great significance to ensure changes in the acrylamide forming potential of raw potatoes so as to minimize acrylamide formation in the potato product (Halford, 2019; Rifai & Saleh, 2020).

 The results of this study indicated that most of the vendors often fried potato slices to golden yellow rather than a brown color.
 This finding agrees with a finding reported by Mesias et al. (2020) where respondents preferred frying chips to a golden color.
 This may have been driven by the fact that most of the consumers often ate potato chips, bhajia and crisps that are yellow and not the dark brown ones.
 This is consistent with a study done on potato frying practices where most (87.3%) of the respondents preferred golden color for chips (Mesias et al., 2020).
 Tajner-Czopek et al. (2021) pointed out colour as the first priority for consumers in chips and crisps.
 Consumers like the light and golden colour of potato snacks regardless of the preparation method.
 Lombard (2017) emphasizes that the light yellows to golden brown crisps are appealing to consumers and have minimal acrylamide content.
 A big proportion of the employed who perceived acrylamide as a human health concern also ate yellow rather than the dark brown chips, bhajia and crisps.
 According to GAIN (2020), in their review, various studies noted that consumers used visual clues to decide where to buy food.
 This implies that consumers do not necessarily buy food based on their knowledge of the risk associated with its consumption but also based on their own preferences as noted by Mesias et al. (2020).